Ukraine and Russia exchange attacks, hours after Trump-Putin call

 As part of its demands for a broader ceasefire, the Kremlin readout laid out several tough conditions that Putin had previously insisted on – such as a halt to all foreign military aid and intelligence to Kyiv, and a halt to any Ukrainian mobilization or rearming during that period.

-“I can say with a high degree of confidence that Presidents Putin and Trump understand each other well, trust each other, and intend to gradually move towards normalizing Russian-American relations,” Kremlin spokesperson Dmitry Peskov told reporters Wednesday, following the phone conversation between the leaders.
+“I can say with a high degree of confidence that Presidents Putin and Trump understand each other well, trust each other, and intend to gradually move towards normalizing Russian-American relations,” Peskov told reporters Wednesday, following the phone conversation between the leaders.

 Peskov added that significant damage was done to US-Russia relations under former President Joe Biden, and restoring them will take time and effort.
 He also noted that Putin and Trump see “enormous potential” for major economic cooperation projects.

-A prisoner swap expected to take place Wednesday will see 175 people exchanged on both sides, according to the Kremlin readout.
-In addition, it said that 23 seriously wounded Ukrainian soldiers would also be transferred.
+An expected prisoner swap between Russia and Ukraine took place Wednesday, with 175 servicemen exchanged on each side, the Russian Defense Ministry said.
+“Also, as a goodwill gesture, 22 seriously wounded prisoners of war in need of urgent medical assistance” were handed over, the ministry added.

-Zelensky said on Tuesday that this was “a pre-arranged exchange.
+The statement said mediation efforts were provided by the United Arab Emirates.
+The Kremlin first announced the prisoner swap on Tuesday during a readout of the call between Putin and Trump.
+Zelensky said this was “a pre-arranged exchange.
 But in any case, exchanges are great for Ukraine.”

+CNN’s Alayna Treene, Kevin Liptak and Victoria Butenko contributed to this report.

 The-CNN-Wire